sagold/json-schema-library/README.md

 **Customizable and hackable json-validator and json-schema utilities for traversal, data generation and validation**

 > This package offers tools and utilities to work with json-schema, create and validate data.
 Unfortunately, most
 > packages, editors or validators do not care to expose basic json-schema functionality.
-This repository
-> lessens the pain building tools around json-schema.
-The tools currently support only a basic json-schema, but
-> will hopefully expand over time.

-Instead of small memory footprint or high performance, this package focuses on exposing utilities for browser and node environments.
-Furthermore, current validation and retrieval functions perform a lazy check, which is required for form evaluation in i.e. json editors.
+Instead of small memory
+> footprint or high performance, this package focuses on exposing utilities for browser and node environments and
+> lessens the pain to build custom tools around json-schema.

 `npm i json-schema-library`.